Skip to content

 What about wet-weather backup and outdoor ceremony contingency?

-Every outdoor ceremony booking should be backed by a confirmed indoor or covered alternative the couple has walked through in person at the same time of day they intend to marry.
-Three Plan B patterns: walled-courtyard backup (Paon, Garrevaques), indoor formal-room backup (Camiac, Challain, Tour Vaucros), and marquee backup.
-Confirm wet-weather seated capacity, latest call-time for the outdoor-vs-indoor decision (typically 6-12 hours pre-ceremony), and whether marquee use is included in standard weekend hire.
+Every outdoor ceremony booking should be backed by a confirmed indoor or covered alternative the couple has walked through in person, at the same time of day they intend to marry.
+Three patterns recur: a walled stone courtyard, a vaulted indoor reception room, and a pre-erected marquee.
+Confirm the wet-weather seated capacity, the latest hour at which the team calls the outdoor-versus-indoor decision (usually six to twelve hours ahead), and whether marquee use is included in standard weekend hire.

 A note on editorial sourcing